gohugoio/hugo/content/hosting-and-deployment/hosting-on-gitlab.md

 git push -u origin master
 ```

-## Wait for Your Page to be Built
+## Wait for Your Page to Build

 That's it!
-You can now follow the CI agent building your page at https://gitlab.com/YourUsername/your-hugo-site/pipelines.
+You can now follow the CI agent building your page at https://gitlab.com/<YourUsername>/<your-hugo-site>/pipelines.

-After the build has passed, your new website is available at `https://YourUsername.gitlab.io/your-hugo-site/`.
+After the build has passed, your new website is available at `https://<YourUsername>.gitlab.io/<your-hugo-site>/`.

 ## Next Steps

 GitLab supports using custom CNAME's and TLS certificates.
-For more details on GitLab Pages, see [https://about.gitlab.com/2016/04/07/gitlab-pages-setup/](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/).
+For more details on GitLab Pages, see the [GitLab Pages setup documentation](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/).

-[quickstart]: /getting-started/quick-start/
+[Quick Start]: /getting-started/quick-start/